Navigating multi-origin logistics: a step-by-step planning framework

 The herding cats problem

-Planning a trip with friends from five different cities is project management.
+Planning a trip with friends from different origins is project management.
 Without a system, the group chat descends into chaos.
 Here is the Betweengs Framework.

 Phase 1: The consensus (months 6-4)